Home » The DoJiggy Fundraising Blog » Creative Ways to Thank Your Donors and Sponsors

 Thank you letters or emails are important when supporters have donated money to your charity organization.
 But don’t forget that thank yous should also be used when a supporter has volunteered, spent time on a project, or endless hours on your board.
 Expressing your appreciation for a supporter’s specific efforts and dedication encourages them to continue to give.
 Too often, letters of thanks only come to donors for monetary gifts.

-Let’s discuss some creative ways to thank yous supporters and keep them engaged with your organization.
+Let’s discuss some creative ways to thank your supporters and keep them engaged with your organization.

 Thanking Donors by Phone